BeeGroup-cimne/rentrack/README.md

 The functions implemented in this package are well documented, but end-users should know that authors could make minor refinements until the end of the EN-TRACK project.
 Some minor changes in code could occur.

 ## License
-This R package is licensed under the MIT License.
+This R package is licensed under the EUPL License.
 It also depends on other popular open-source R libraries, from which it will retain their licenses.

 ## Authors
 - Gerard Mor - gmor@cimne.upc.edu